 Is your data safe?

 LinkedIn abandoning recruiters is not the only concern.
 According to a recent article in the Washington Post, the executive director of the Center for Digital Democracy is quoted as saying “Microsoft is further transforming LinkedIn into a data-driven marketing powerhouse that harvests all its data to drive ad revenues.”
 The implications of this should be alarming.
-As it continues to drive into the mainstream social media market, the association of recruiters whose sole web presence exists on LinkedIn may be seen as the recruiting equivalent to email spam.
+If LinkedIn continues to push toward a mainstream social media market, recruiters will suffer.
+This could equate recruiters with email spam.
 Users are savvy and only grow more so each day.
 If they associate your name with LinkedIn, they will also associate the legitimacy of your business with LinkedIn’s legitimacy.

 LinkedIn: The New Recruiter

-This is a topic deserved of its own article (possibly its own book, considering the massive effect it could have on the recruiting industry).
+This topic deserves its own article (possibly its own book, considering the massive effect it could have on the recruiting industry).
 LinkedIn has made no mystery of its efforts to perform certain functions of the recruiter.
 From suggested job openings to streamlined application services, the social network’s continued incorporation of recruiter-like technologies only reinforces the idea of LinkedIn abandoning recruiters.
 LinkedIn only continues to add features that promotes its own recruiting capabilities.
-It has even been reported by Forbes that LinkedIn is in the beta stages of a mentoring service for jobhunters, further encroaching into the territory of traditional recruiters.
+Forbes has reported that LinkedIn is in the beta stages of a mentoring service for jobhunters.
+This further encroaches on recruiters' territory.

-As we continue to witness LinkedIn abandoning recruiters, we’re faced with the question of how do we combat this?
+We have to find a way to deal with the possibility of LinkedIn abandoning recruiters.
 Ultimately, it is the individual recruiters and firms that have established their own presence and brand separate of LinkedIn that will survive and thrive in the recruiting industry.
-Although LinkedIn is clearly making moves to be the recruiter of choice for its users, its moves to be seen as a mainstream social media platform injure not only its legitimacy in the field, but the legitimacy of recruiters whose sole presence exists on the LinkedIn plane.
+LinkedIn is clearly making moves to be the recruiter of choice for its users.
+Its moves to be seen as a mainstream social media platform injure its legitimacy in the field.
+It also hurts the legitimacy of recruiters whose sole presence exists on LinkedIn.
 A strong digital ecosystem built around a unique website is the best avenue for the recruiter of the future.